EricFillion/happy-transformer/docs/pages/5-parameters.md

 adam_epsilon: The epsilon parameter for the Adam with weight decay optimizer.

 max_grad_norm: Used to prevent exploding gradients.
 Prevents the derivatives of the loss function from exceed the absolute value of "max_grad_norm".

+batch_size: Number of training examples used per iteration